Azure/mpf/README.md

 - The key parameters the utility needs are the **Service Principal details** (Client ID, Secret, and Object ID) and details needed for the specific deployment provider:
   - ARM: ARM template file and parameters file needed
+  - Bicep: Bicep file, parameters file, and the Bicep executable path needed
   - Terraform: Terraform module directory and variables file needed
 - The utility **removes any existing Role Assignments for the provided Service Principal**
-- A Custom Role (with no assigned permissions) is created
+- A Custom Role is created (seeded with a small bootstrap set of permissions required to run the deployment loop, then incrementally updated based on authorization errors)
 - The Service Principal (SP) is assigned the new custom role
-- For the above steps, the utility uses the **default Azure CLI credentials** which need to have permissions to create custom roles and role assignments.
-The details of the permissions required by the default Azure CLI credentials are provided in the [Permissions required by default Azure CLI credentials](#permissions-required-by-default-azure-cli-credentials) section.
+- For the above steps, the utility uses **management-plane credentials** from `DefaultAzureCredential` (commonly backed by an `az login` session in local development) to create/delete custom roles, manage role assignments, and create/delete resource groups.
+- The deployment itself is executed using the provided **Service Principal credentials**, and authorization errors returned by Azure (ARM/Bicep) or Terraform are parsed to discover missing permissions.
 - These sub-steps are retried until the deployment succeeds:
   - Depending on the provider (ARM, Bicep, or Terraform) a deployment is tried
   - If the Service Principal does not have sufficient permissions, an authorization error is returned by the deployment.
 If authorization errors have occurred, they are parsed to fetch the missing scopes and permissions.
 The [authorizationErrorParser Tests](./pkg/domain/authorizationErrorParser_test.go) provide details of the different kinds of authorization errors typically received.